 - B1 German level (integration course, language course, or test certificate)

-- Proof of registration and accommodation (rental contract and Meldebescheinigung for your living space)
+- Proof of registration and accommodation (rental contract and Meldebescheinigung for your living space, which must be sufficient for you an your family members)

 - Proof of health insurance from your health insurance fund